 Learn a language online at your own pace!
 Use on your computer or, once you set up an account with your library card, use Mango on the go with smartphone and tablet apps.

 Understand the world.
 Navigate life.
 The original, quality journalism of The New York Times helps you make sense of this moment — and make everyday life better.
-A free NYTimes.com account is required.
+Includes access to the New York Times Audio app for iOS.
+A free NYTimes.com account is required to log in to the New York Times website and apps.

 Enjoy access to The New York Times Games, courtesy of the Wichita Public Library.
 Times Games have captivated solvers since the launch of the Crossword in 1942.
 Times Games experts create engaging word and visual games that stimulate and keep the mind sharp.
 All Games are available on the web and NYT App; Crossword and Spelling Bee are available in